30 Fun Things to Do in Maryland This Fall (2023)

 ★ Maryland Renaissance Festival (Crownsville) – Open August to October and considered one of the best in the country, the MD Renn Fest is an experience one should have at least once in his lifetime.
 See local artists and vendors, watch plays and performances, drink lots of mead, and be merry.
 A must-do for geeks!

-World Oddities Expo (October 8 in Baltimore) – Visit Baltimore’s yearly expo of offbeat and even strange vendors.
+★ World Oddities Expo (October 7 in Baltimore) – Visit Baltimore’s yearly expo of offbeat and strange vendors – mostly of taxidermy and horror-themed decor.

 Good Maryland Haunts